j-didi/real-world-design-patterns/Patterns/Behavioral/RealWorldDesignPatterns.RulesEngine/README.md

 3. The transaction must respect an overnight transaction value limit
 4. Must not process duplicated transactions

+### Solution
+1. Extract a contract for rules
+2. Define a method to aggregate validation results
+3. Implement each rule following the contract specification
+4. Create the **Engine** to apply the rules and return the result

 ### Pattern Diagram
 ![alt text](Images/RulesEngine.svg)